Inform and consult your employees

 This gives employees in multinational undertakings with at least 1,000 employees the right to be represented on a European Works Council (EWC).

 The EEA is made up of the 27 European Union member states plus Norway, Iceland and Liechtenstein.
 People employed in the UK are no longer able to ask their employer to set up an EWC following the UK's exit from the EU.
 However, if a request to set up an EWC was submitted before the UK left the EU on 1 January 2021, it will be allowed to complete.

 Current representative still may be able to be involved with your business's EWC following the UK's exit from the EU if your business agrees.
 The government will make sure the enforcement framework, rights and protections for employees in UK EWCs are still available as far as possible.
+It is up to your company to decide if they want to include representatives from the UK.
+If they do, they will still be entitled to paid time off to carry out their role.
 See GOV.UK guidance on participating in a European Works Council.

 An EWC is an I&C forum that is designed to allow for employees in different EEA nations to be informed and consulted about transnational issues that affect their employer.